This post may contain affiliate links.

 Children are at a great advantage with an understanding of digital literacy.
 In a world which is so connected, kids learn digital skills from an early age.
 Many of these tech skills are essential in the classroom and in the workforce.
 Almost any industry children move into when they start their career will require some form of digital literacy.

-And with most schools now requiring projects and assignments being submitted online, children are expected to have basic skills such as being able to type up a document, research using a search engine, and send an email as well as being able to use the internet safely.
+And with most schools now requiring projects and assignments to be submitted online, children are expected to have basic skills such as being able to type up a document, research using a search engine, and send an email as well as being able to use the internet safely.

 Now more than ever, a digital literacy curriculum is imperative.
 Where we run into trouble is with the use of technology without a clear understanding of its purpose.
 Kids who use social media should understand how it works, who can see it, and what digital footprint they are leaving behind.